 This battle might have been won, but Nancy must have known the war had just started and would likely not end well for her.
 Shortly after this incident, she brought her operation ashore in the North End, setting up housekeeping at a new joint on Pine Street near Third.
 Here, she paid her liquor taxes and had, as far as I’ve been able to learn, no further problems.

 Editor's Note: The story of Nancy Boggs and her "hospitality barge" is one that's hard to pin down precisely.
 Most versions of this story can be tracked back to Edward "Spider" Johnson, an old waterfront tough guy and bartender at Erickson's Saloon, as told to Stewart Holbrook in the early 1930s for a series Holbrook was writing in the Portland Morning Oregonian.
 Many serious Portland historians have dismissed the entire story as a hoax, something wholly made up by Johnson to get Holbrook to keep buying him drinks.
-This is possible ... but, in my view, highly unlikely.
-In 1931, the 1880s were still a part of living memory for many older Portlanders, and a suggestion in the newspaper that a floating bordello was anchored near the Stark Street Ferry in 1882 would, if a lie, have elicited a torrent of letters to the editor from 75-year-old residents setting the paper straight.
-However, it is a good possibility that some aspects of the story have been distorted over years of telling and retelling.
+This is possible ... but, in my view, somewhat unlikely.
+In 1931, the 1880s were still a part of living memory for many older Portlanders, and a suggestion in the newspaper that a floating bordello was anchored near the Stark Street Ferry in 1882 would, if a lie, have elicited at least one or two letters to the editor from 75-year-old residents setting the paper straight.
+However, it is a good possibility that at least some aspects of the story — indeed, probably most of them — have been distorted over years of telling and retelling.